Jack Crowe

 Jack Crowe (born May 2, 1947) is an American former college football coach.
 He played quarterback at West End High School in Birmingham, Alabama.
 He was most recently the head coach at Jacksonville State University in Alabama, a position he held from 2000 to 2012.
 Crowe also served as the head football coach at the University of Arkansas from 1990 to 1992.
 Crowe was also the head coach at Livingston University, now known as the University of West Alabama, from 1977 to 1978.
-He served as offensive coordinator for head coach Pat Dye at both Wyoming and Auburn.
+He served as offensive coordinator for head coach Pat Dye at Auburn.
 In addition, Crowe has served as an assistant coach at the University of North Alabama, Clemson University, and Baylor University.
 He is married to Leann Crowe.